 Data dictionary and metadata

-The variable listing and metadata workbook provides a complete listing of the variables and their associated formats/value labels contained in the LSAY data files for all five LSAY cohorts.
+The variable listing and metadata workbook provides a complete listing of the variables and their associated formats/value labels contained in the LSAY data files for all six LSAY cohorts.
 This resource should be used in conjunction with the LSAY user guide series.

 Further information about the way the information has been structured in this workbook can be found in the section The LSAY data in the LSAY user guides.